yqrashawn/conflux-portal-docs/docs/en/portal/API_Reference/Conflux_Provider.md

 **Note:** At the moment, the `networkChanged` event is only useful if you disable auto-refresh on network change by setting [`conflux.autoRefreshOnNetworkChange`](#conflux.autorefreshonnetworkchange) to `false`.
-Otherwise, Conflux Portal will default to auto-reloading pages upon network change if they have made requests to the provider. _Conflux Portal will stop reloading pages on network change on January 13, 2020, and this setting will be removed._ _[Click here](https://medium.com/metamask/no-longer-reloading-pages-on-network-change-fbf041942b44)
+Otherwise, ConfluxPortal will default to auto-reloading pages upon network change if they have made requests to the provider. _ConfluxPortal will stop reloading pages on network change on January 13, 2020, and this setting will be removed._ _[Click here](https://medium.com/metamask/no-longer-reloading-pages-on-network-change-fbf041942b44)